5T33Z0/Clover-Crate/Graphics/README.md

 Adds NVDA property to the Nvidia injector.
 Explained [here](https://www.insanelymac.com/forum/topic/306156-clover-problems-and-solutions/page/84/?tab=comments#comment-2443062).

 ## PatchVbios
 Fixes the VBios at address `0xC0000`, so that it supports the maximal resolution for the connected display.
 For example, the `EDID` of the monitor has a 1920x1080 mode, but the VBios does not.
 Clover will prescribe it as the first mode and start using it.
-If the monitor itself does not provide an `EDID`, it can be injected as decribed above.
+If the monitor itself does not provide an `EDID`, it can be injected as described above.

 There have been cases where turning this patch on has caused a panic, black screen when trying to boot.
 For the first attempt, turn this setting off.
 Either use the value from the config.plist file for the patch.
 If the automation made a mistake, you can write the VideoBios patch manually, using the standard Find/Replace algorithm.